cynotebo/KM-Workshop/Module 1.md

 3. Under **Suggester name** add sg and set **Search mode** to *analyzingInfixMatching*
 4. In the index definition fields:

  - Make sure all the field are **retrievable**.
  - Make sure that the locations field is **retrievable / facetable / filterable / searchable**.
+ - Set **Microsoft-English** as the *Analyzer* for all fields.
+ - Select **Suggester** for all fields.
  - Optional: You can make layoutText not searchable/retrievable since we won’t need it for this workshop.

  ![](images/indexdef.png)